 Altria shares extensive information about its participation in these areas on our website so shareholders and others can learn more about our political and public policy activities

 Altria is recognized as a leader in political activities disclosure by many entities, including the Center for Political Accountability-Zicklin Index of Corporate Political Accountability and Disclosure (CPA-Zicklin Index), and the Baruch College Index of Corporate Political Disclosure (Baruch Index).

-In 2018, the CPA-Zicklin Index ranked Altria 4th among the S&P 500 in terms of the voluntary disclosures of its political spending and designated the company as a "trendsetter" in this area.
+as a "trendsetter" among the S&P 500 in terms of the voluntary disclosures of its political spending.

 The Baruch Index